iobis/pacman-final-training/README.md

 ![dwc](https://ipt.gbif.org/manual/en/ipt/latest/_images/figures/dwc-a_event.png)

-For this training we will work on the OBIS training IPT.
+:point_right: For this training we will work on the OBIS training IPT.
 Go to <https://ipt.iobis.org/training> and sign in with the provided credentials.

-Before proceeding, download the occurrence and DNA tables from the example dataset in JupyterHub (find both files in `results/PacMAN/runs/COI/05-dwca`).
+:point_right: Before proceeding, download the occurrence and DNA tables from the example dataset in JupyterHub (find both files in `results/PacMAN/runs/COI/05-dwca`).

+### IPT: create a new dataset

-To create a new dataset in IPT, navigate to the `Manage Resources` tab and click `Create new`.
+:point_right: To create a new dataset in IPT, navigate to the `Manage Resources` tab and click `Create new`.

-### IPT metadata form
+### IPT: metadata form

-Scroll to the `Metadata` section and click `Edit`.
+:point_right: Scroll to the `Metadata` section and click `Edit`.
 Minimal metadata needs to be completed to be able to publish the dataset, such as a title, license, description, and contacts.
 After completing the form, click `Save` at the top.

-### IPT data upload
+### IPT: data upload

-Go back to the dataset overview and scroll to the `Source Data` section.
+:point_right: Go back to the dataset overview and scroll to the `Source Data` section.
 Click `Add` on the right.
 Upload the Ocurrence and DNADerivedData files, but make sure to check if the number of columns detected is correct.
 If not, adjust the field delimiter (should be `\t`), and click `Options > Analyze` at the top to update the number of columns.

-### IPT terms mapping
+### IPT: terms mapping

-Now go to `Darwin Core Mappings` and click `Add`.
+:point_right: Now go to `Darwin Core Mappings` and click `Add`.
 First select `Darwin Core Occurrence` and pick the appropriate source file.
 Click `Save` to continue.

 As the files are using Darwin Core terms, the mapping is done automatically and we can confirm with `Save`.

-### IPT publishing
+### IPT: publishing

-We are now ready to publish.
+:point_right: We are now ready to publish.
 First set visibility to public the `Visibility` section, then go to the `Publishing` section, and click `Publish` on the right.
 If we were working on a production IPT instance, the dataset would now be ingested by OBIS and be available for the decision support system.

 To see how records are made available by the OBIS system, run [this API call](https://api.obis.org/occurrence?geometry=POLYGON%20((178.342438%20-18.216307,%20178.342438%20-18.071451,%20178.534698%20-18.071451,%20178.534698%20-18.216307,%20178.342438%20-18.216307))) which fetches occurrence data from the Suva area.